wolf-adam-eily/rnaseq_for_model_plant/README.md

 Chr1	TAIR10	exon	4486	4605	.	+	.
 Parent=AT1G01010.1
 </pre>

 The GFF file is quite self-explanatory.
-However, it'd be nice if could combine all of the pieces of information from the GFF into something better.
-For instance, if there are multiple overlapping, but distinct exons from a single gene, we could use that information to determine the isoforms of that gene.
+However, it'd be nice if could combine all of the pieces of  Information from the GFF into something better.
+For instance, if there are multiple overlapping, but distinct exons from a single gene, we could use that  Information to determine the isoforms of that gene.
 Then, we could make a file which gives each isoform its own track (there are other extrapolations to be made, but this is our most relevant example).
 Luckily for us, we can use the program "gffread" to transform our GFF file into the more useful form just stated, The output of <a href="https://github.com/gpertea/gffread">gffread --help</a> is much too dense for us to go into here, but the necessary options will be explained.
 Do not run this code!
 We are compiling this code with various other chunks into one script, be patient!

 <pre style="color: silver; background: black;">bash-4.2$ module load gffread
 gffread TAIR10_GFF3_genes.gff -T -o athaliana_TAIR10_genes.gtf</pre>